 A travel rewards credit card is still a good option for maximizing daily purchases.
 However, you should be selective about which travel credit card you use.
 The Capital One Venture Rewards Credit Card earns an unlimited 2x Venture Miles per $1 on every purchase.

 It also has no foreign transaction fee, which is handy for when you book a trip abroad again.
 It’s no surprise that it is also one of the best credit cards for international travel.

 It’s also easy to redeem your Capital One Venture miles.
 Each mile is worth 1 cent for travel statement credits.
 Eligible purchases include flights, hotels, timeshares, car rentals, and other common travel purchases.

 This Capital One Venture Card review explains how this card also comes with Global Entry or TSA PreCheck application fee credit.
-The annual fee is $95 but the 100,000-mile signup bonus is worth $1000 in award travel.
-New cardholders can earn the 100k mile bonus by spending $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3000 on purchases in the first 3 months.
+The annual fee is $95 and the 60,000-mile signup bonus is worth $600 in award travel.
+New cardholders can earn 60,000 miles if you spend $3,000 on purchases in the first 3 months of the account opening.